ibm-cloud-docs/containers/cs_istio_mesh.md

   ```
   {: screen}

-8. **Add-on version 1.5 and earlier only**: Configure the `istio-ingressgateway` load balancer to use TLS termination.

-  1. Retrieve the YAML file of the SSL secret and save it to a `mysecret.yaml` file on your local machine.
-    ```
-    kubectl get secret <secret_name> --namespace istio-system --export -o yaml > mysecret.yaml
-    ```
-    {: pre}

-  2. In the `mysecret.yaml` file, change the value of `name:` to `istio-ingressgateway-certs` and save the file.

-  3. Apply the modified secret to the `istio-system` namespace in your cluster.
-    ```
-    kubectl apply -f ./mysecret.yaml -n istio-system
-    ```
-    {: pre}

-  4. Restart the `istio-ingressgateway` pods so that the pods use the secret and are configured for TLS termination.
-    ```
-    kubectl delete pod -n istio-system -l istio=ingressgateway
-    ```
-    {: pre}

-9. Verify that traffic is routed to your Istio-managed microservices by entering the URL of the app microservice.
+8. Verify that traffic is routed to your Istio-managed microservices by entering the URL of the app microservice.
   ```
   https://<host_name>/<service_path>
   ```